-This healthy Mushroom Kale Quinoa recipe is perfect for Meatless Mondays and is so simple to make.
-Just toss all your ingredients into one pan and you have a no-stress, no-mess meal that is ready to eat about a half an hour.
+This Mushroom Kale Quinoa recipe is vegetarian, gluten-free, and can easily be made vegan.
+It is a healthy and easy recipe that is perfect for Meatless Mondays.
+Just toss all your ingredients into one pan and you have a no-stress, no-mess meal that is ready to eat about a half an hour!

 Main Ingredients in Mushroom Kale Quinoa

 Although quinoa looks like a grain, it is actually a seed.
 This means that it is higher in protein and lower in starch than most grains.
 Quinoa is also gluten-free, so it is a terrific alternative to grains like wheat and barley for people who are sensitive to gluten.
 Quinoa is also great for vegetarians that are looking for more ways to get protein in their diet.

 Mushrooms have an earthy, meaty texture so they are one of the best substitutes for meat in vegetarian dishes.
 I use sliced white button mushrooms to make this dish, but you can use whatever mushrooms you have on hand.
 Cremini mushrooms and Portobello mushrooms would work just fine in this recipe.